 - Allow yogurt to culture for a full 24 hours before moving the jars to the fridge to cool.

 - Enjoy thick, creamy and delicious homemade yogurt!

 Unsure what type of milk to use?
-Use this chart to get started.
+This chart will get you started.